parsec-cloud/Parsec-Cloud-Preparation-Tool/README.md

                     ~Parsec Self Hosted Cloud Setup Script~

+We're hiring an experienced solution architects in the US East Coast: [See here](https://careers.parsec.app/o/sales-engineer-solutions-architect)

 This script sets up your cloud computer with a bunch of settings and drivers to make your life easier.